 Gayle Bentley, Doctoral Student, Washington University

-"We really think this is an important step toward a platform that can offer a variety of different products for different applications."
+Said Zhang: "We really think this is an important step toward a platform that can offer a variety of different products for different applications."

 Zhang has received young faculty awards from the National Science Foundation; NASA; the Defense Advanced Research Projects Agency (DARPA); and the Air Force Office of Scientific Research in the past.
 Zhang and his team of researchers are now coordinating with the Washington University Office of Technology Management (OTM) pertaining to patent filing and licensing their efforts involved in this new technology.